Karabo-Justin/Karabo-Justin/README.md

 - 👋 Hi, I’m @Karabo-Justin
-- 👀 I’m interested in Software engineering
+- 👀 I’m interested in Deveops
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me kmohlamonyane@icloud.com
+- 📫 How to reach me karabomohlamonyane@outlook.com

 <!---
 Karabo-Justin/Karabo-Justin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.